Victor-Oluwa/portfolio/README.md

 <img src="Tracking.png" width="20%" height="20%">

-Quick one, guys: Some improvements have been made to the UI, such as fixing inconsistent text colors and addressing other minor faults.
-I'm currently quite busy, but I'll update the screenshots as soon as possible.
+Some improvements have been made to the UI, such as fixing inconsistent text colors and addressing other minor faults.
+I'll update the screenshots as soon as I'm chanced.

 ## 2. FLUTTER SMART-HOME ANIMATED UI